handzelrm/eras/README.md

 ## Questions
 - Still have issue with anastomotic resection if not otherwise specified (ignore for now)

-## To Do
+## Recently Fixed
-- fix redundancy with transpose
-- finish updating the surgery groups once questions are anwsered
+- Updated surgery groups
-- update processing to change surgeries from ranks to categories
+- Changed surgeries from ranked to onehotencoded categories

 ## Surgery Groups
 ### Group 1